The great wine debate, healthy or not?

 All of my lighthearted support of drinking wine does not ignore the problem of overdrinking.
 Ann Dowsett Johnston wrote a fascinating book titled, Drink.
 It seems alcoholism is on the rise in a certain subset of the female population; midlife women.
 In it she says “We have normalized drinking,” she said.
 “We look at red wine like it’s dark chocolate.
 We know the downsides of the tanning bed and trans fats, but not the downside of our favorite drug.”

 When wine is seen as food, a part of a meal, a shared way of relaxing with friends, I believe it can be healthy.
-When it becomes the meal or is used in excess of moderation on a regular basis the body — or the mind — will respond with ill health.
+When it becomes the meal or is used in excess of moderation regularly, the body — or the mind — will respond with ill health.

 Raise a glass to the age youthfully potential brought about by a variety of lifestyle habits; wine being one delicious one.